 I was alone in my tent.
 The simpliest tasks took on mammoth proportions as my numb fingers fumbled with the stove, dropped water, tried and failed to open and shut zippers.
 Then there would be blank spaces of an hour or so, as my brain fumbled with the simplest decisions.
 But I knew one thing for sure – we’d been too high – for too long.

-Alone on top by Stephen Venables
+Alone at the Top by Stephen Venables

 I had always thought that we were probably capable of climbing Everest without oxygen; my fears were about getting down again.
 However, at 1:30pm on May 12th, when I reached the South Summit, I was spurred on by an overwhelming conviction that I could make it to the top and turn round by 4pm.
 I had by now left Ed and Robert behind, and I was driven on by egoistic ambition, knowing that on this final stage we were each alone.
 I later heard that last December Ang Rita, climbing up here without oxygen, managed to hold his falling companion on a rope.
 But Ang Rita was vastly more experienced than any of us; I don’t think we were competent to move together, roped at 8700 metres.